-You need to join our Customer Care Register at this link to get the extra free services you or anyone in your household would like to receive.
+You need to join our Customer Care Register at www.niwater.com/customer-care-register/ to get the extra free services you or anyone in your household would like to receive.

 Alternatively, telephone Waterline on 03457 440088

 Doorstep Service

 If you have a hearing difficulty, we will knock the door louder and speak clearly when we call with you.
 If you have a mobility problem, we will allow more time for you to answer the door.